Savin-Damian/-Database-Management-System-/README.md

 # Database-Management-System

+## Project Description
-In this project, I aimed to create an application that allows users to reserve seats for various cultural performances and artistic  events.
-This web application will provide a user-friendly interface, making it convenient for both customers and administrators to  access information about available performances.
+This project aims to create an application that allows users to book seats for various cultural performances and artistic events.
+This web application provides an easy-to-use interface, facilitating access to information about available shows for both customers and administrators.

+Features:

+- Users can search for available shows, view details, and book tickets online.
+- Administrators can manage data (add, delete, modify show types).
+- Shopping cart management, including viewing and editing its contents.